-Lecturer: Professor A. Dawar No. of lectures: 8
+Lecturer: Professor A. Dawar

 Prerequisite courses: Mathematical Methods for Computer Science, Computation Theory

 The aims of the course are to introduce students to the basics of the quantum model of computation.
 The model will be used to study algorithms for searching and factorisation.
 Issues in the complexity of computation will also be explored.